lmc-eu/spirit-design-system/packages/web/src/scss/components/Header/README.md

 #### Toggle Button

 Toggle button reveals the [Header Dialog](#header-dialog) containing actions for small screens (up to the desktop breakpoint).
-It makes use of an inverted Button by default.
+It makes use of a secondary Button by default.

 The toggle button implements Spirit's Off-canvas JavaScript plugin.
 It is linked